-Herbal Medicine, as an industry, is unsustainable and many times unethical.
-Many people consume or harvest plant material because of their effects without any thought into how their actions may be affecting the plant population or even other humans that have relied on those plants for medicine, ceremony and/or food for centuries.
-We consume at a rate higher then that of growth and for that reason we unknowingly create an ecological debt in the system.
-And, as sad as it is, most people consume herbs or herbal products because they want to do something good for the Earth and their health.
-The intention of healing is there, but the conscious knowledge of how to actually achieve it is not.
-Things like essential oils, which ask for pounds and pounds of herbs are bought and even thrown out without any regard of how much plant material has gone into them.
-Some herbs such as adaptogens, which are usually roots, become trendy and this results in mass over harvesting, unethical harvesting practices alongside ecological and financial gaps that limit the access of these herbs from indigenous people.
-Herbs like white sage, which were used in reverence, are now very endangered as a species.
-Our consumption lies upon a sinking ground of ignorance which plants nothing and takes endlessly.
-Like children demanding to be fed from empty plates we naively assume that there is enough to feed us all, but there isn't enough being planted.
+Herbal Medicine, as an industry, can be unsustainable and many times unethical.
+Numerous people consume or harvest plant material for their benefits without any further reflection on how these actions may affect plant population or other humans that have relied on these plants for medicine, culture and/or food for centuries.
+Medicinal plants are consumed at an unsustainable rate in relation to their growth and, for that reason, an ecological debt is created.
+As sad as it is, a great majority of people consume herbs or herbal products with the intention of promoting their health while doing good for the Earth.
+The intention of healing exists, but the knowledge on how to achieve it in a sustainable way is not accessible or shared to the public.
+Products like essential oils, which demand for pounds and pounds of herbs, are bought and even thrown out without any regard on the quantity of resources in them.
+Some herbs, such as adaptogens which are usually roots, have become trendy and this results in massive and unethical harvesting practices alongside ecological and financial gaps that limit the access of indigenous people to these herbs.
+Plants like white sage, which is used in reverence, are now critically endangered as species.
+Our consumption lies upon a sinking ground of ignorance, planting nothing and taking endlessly.

-There is a huge disconnect in the appreciation of a plant - it's growth cycle, and who traditionally relies on it, and that of our consumption, because we do not grow these plants ourselves most of the time.
-It's cultural appropriation at it's finest and something we as consumers must change or else we won't have a sustainable industry.
-In the end, we all want the same thing, to be able to use these herbs for the rest of our lives and for generations after.
-Here are some tips on how and why to choose your herbs so you can be a conscious consumer that chooses to respect indigenous people and sustainable practices.
+There is a huge disconnection in the knowledge and appreciation of a plant - it's growth cycle, who traditionally relies on it, and its ecological role, among other aspects.
+In the end, what is of most value, is to be able to use these herbs for generations hereinafter.
+Below are some tips on how to choose herbs and become a conscious consumer that chooses to respect indigenous cultures and sustainable practices.

 Going Back to Our Roots - Local is Best